suhitaghosh10/EurLex-Multilabel-Classification/README.md

 # Data URL
 The English and German data is present at the *data* folder.
-Please note if you are downloading the code from Web, data would not get downloaded (as it exceeds the limit provided by Github).
-Please perform the following:
+Please note if you are downloading the code from Github Web, data would not get downloaded (as it exceeds the limit provided by Github).
+In such case, please perform the following:
 * Download the data from the links below:
   - [English](https://drive.google.com/drive/folders/1F5HznSWxlZno4iVQSzsXHPhCl-cD644t?usp=sharing)
   - [German](https://drive.google.com/drive/folders/1TncK4erU2ZJc9v1_-RvwM6fDmkkUYKAk?usp=sharing)
 * After downloading the files:
-  - English -> Place the downloaded data for English (acquis.cf, desc_en.xml) at data/english
+  - English -> Place the downloaded English data (acquis.cf, desc_en.xml) at data/english
-  - German -> Place the downloaded data for German (acquis.cf, desc_de.xml) at data/german
+  - German -> Place the downloaded German data (acquis.cf, desc_de.xml) at data/german

 # Repository structure
 The content in the repository has been stored in the following manner: